GoogleCloudPlatform/emblem/docs/decisions/2022-04-website-testing-philosophy.md

 ## Decisions

-For **Public Preview**, we should focus primarily on _a single test type_ to minimize time-to-value.
+To minimize time-to-value, we should focus primarily on _a single test type_.

-To maximize our initial return on investment, our team decided to focus on **End-to-End (E2E) tests** prior to Public Preview.
+To maximize the comprehensiveness of our tests (and in turn, our initial return on investment), our team decided to focus on **End-to-End (E2E) tests**.

 These tests are the quickest path to ensuring the website works _mostly_ as expected.